Davy Crockett: Family and early life

-The Crocketts were of mostly French-Huguenot ancestry, although the family had settled in Ireland before migrating to the Americas.
-The earliest known paternal ancestor was Gabriel Gustave de Crocketagne, whose son Antoine de Saussure Peronette de Crocketagne was given a commission in the Household Troops under French King Louis XIV.
-Antoine married Louise de Saix and immigrated to Ireland with her, changing the family name to Crockett.
-Their son Joseph Louis was born in Ireland and married Sarah Stewart.
+Davy Crockett was paternally of French and Scotch-Irish descent, while maternally of English descent.
+The Crocketts were mostly of French-Huguenot ancestry, although the family had settled in Ulster in the north of Ireland before migrating to the Americas.
+The earliest known paternal ancestor was Gabriel Gustave de Crocketagne, whose son Antoine de Saussure Peronette de Crocketagne was given a commission in the Household Troops under King Louis XIV of France.
+Antoine married Louise de Saix and emigrated to the Kingdom of Ireland with her, changing the family name to Crockett.
+Their son Joseph Louis was born and raised in Ireland, possibly being born, according to local tradition, near either Castlederg or Donemana, both villages in the northwest of County Tyrone in the west of Ulster; Joseph Louis Crockett later married Sarah Stewart, who was also from west Ulster, she being an Ulster-Scot from just outside the village of Manorcunningham in the Laggan district in the east of County Donegal.
 Joseph and Sarah emigrated to New York, where their son William David was born in 1709.
 He married Elizabeth Boulay.
-William and Elizabeth's son David was born in Pennsylvania and married Elizabeth Hedge.
-They were the parents of William, David Jr., Robert, Alexander, James, Joseph, and John, the father of David Crockett who died at the Alamo.
+William and Elizabeth's son David (paternal grandfather of Davy Crockett) was born in Pennsylvania and married Elizabeth Hedge.
+Historical records indicate that David and Elizabeth were the parents of William, David Jr., Robert, Alexander, James, Joseph, and John (the father of Davy Crockett); they may have had additional children whose records have not yet been found.

 John was born c.
 1753 in Frederick County, Virginia.
 The family moved to Tryon County, North Carolina c.
 1768.
-In 1776, the family moved to northeast Tennessee, in the area now known as Hawkins County.
+In 1776, the family moved to northeast Tennessee, in the area of modern Hawkins County.
 John was one of the Overmountain Men who fought in the Battle of Kings Mountain during the American Revolutionary War.
-He was away as a militia volunteer in 1777 when David and Elizabeth were killed at their home near today's Rogersville by Creeks and Chickamauga Cherokees led by war chief Dragging Canoe.
+He was away as a militia volunteer in 1777 when his parents David and Elizabeth were killed at their home near modern Rogersville by Creeks and Chickamauga Cherokees led by war chief Dragging Canoe.
 John's brother Joseph was wounded in the skirmish.
 His brother James was taken prisoner and held for seventeen years.